Vladimir Horowitz: Personal life

 In 1933, in a civil ceremony, Horowitz married Wanda Toscanini, Arturo Toscanini's daughter.
 Although Horowitz was Jewish and Wanda was Catholic, this was not an issue, because neither of them was religiously observant.
 Because Wanda knew no Russian and Horowitz knew very little Italian, their primary language was French.

 Horowitz was close to his wife, who was one of the few people from whom Horowitz would accept a critique of his playing, and she stayed with Horowitz when he refused to leave the house during a period of depression.
 They had one child, Sonia Toscanini Horowitz (1934–1975).
 She was critically injured in a motorbike accident in 1957 but survived.
 She died in 1975.
 It has not been determined whether her death in Geneva, from a drug overdose, was accidental or a suicide.

 Despite his marriage, there were persistent rumors of Horowitz's homosexuality.
 Arthur Rubinstein said of Horowitz that "[e]veryone knew and accepted him as a homosexual."
 David Dubal wrote that in his years with Horowitz, there was no evidence that the octogenarian was sexually active, but that "there was no doubt he was powerfully attracted to the male body and was most likely often sexually frustrated throughout his life."
 Dubal felt that Horowitz sublimated a strong instinctual sexuality into a powerful erotic undercurrent communicated in his playing.
-Horowitz, who denied being homosexual, once joked, "[t]here are three kinds of pianists: Jewish pianists, homosexual pianists, and bad pianists."
+Horowitz, who denied being homosexual, was said to have joked that "there are three kinds of pianists: Jewish pianists, homosexual pianists, and bad pianists!"

 In an article in The New York Times in September 2013, Kenneth Leedom, an assistant of Horowitz for five years before 1955, said he had secretly been Horowitz's lover:

 We had a wonderful life together...
 He was a difficult man, to say the least.
 He had an anger in him that was unbelievable.
 The number of meals I've had thrown on the floor or in my lap.
 He'd pick up the tablecloth and just pull it off the table, and all the food would go flying.
 He had tantrums, a lot.
 But then he was calm and sweet.
 Very sweet, very lovable.
 And he really adored me.

 In the 1940s, Horowitz began seeing a psychiatrist in an attempt to alter his sexual orientation.
 In the 1960s, and again in the 1970s, the pianist underwent electroshock treatment for depression.